plausible/docs/docs/metrics-definitions.md

 How long time visitors spend on your site.
 It only shows people who visit more than one page.
 For those who visit one page only we default to 0 seconds.

-## Realtime Dashboard

-How many people are currently on your site and what are they viewing.
-It also includes data for the previous 30 minutes.

-## Active Visitors
+## Current Visitors

 How many people are currently on your site.
+This includes all visitors who have loaded a page in the last 5 minutes.
+You can click on the number to see what pages they are viewing.

 ## Source